Daw588/vanita/README.md

 3. Open terminal in the folder that you extracted.

-4. Run `npm i -g yarn` to install Yarn and wait until it's done.

-5. Run `yarn install` to install dependencies that the project relies on and wait until it's done.
+4. Run `npm install` to install dependencies that the project relies on and wait until it's done.

-6. Run `yarn build` to build the [`extension/program.js`](extension/program.js) file and wait until it's done.
+5. Run `npm run build` to build the [`dist/release.js`](dist/release.js) file and wait until it's done.

 ## Credits :medal_sports: